johnhayn-es/johnhayn-es/index.md

 ## Hey.
 I'm John, Lead Product Designer at [Entertainment Partners](0).

-I have thousands of hours experience defining problems, desiging solutions for them and then measuring the impact they have.
+I have thousands of hours experience defining problems, desiging solutions and measuring their impact.
 * **IxDF certified** user experience designer (with distinction)
-* I'm a **Qlik certified data analyst** and passionate about building a culture of data-reliance
+* **Qlik certified data analyst** and passionate about building a culture of data-reliance
 * **Led the design** and **teams of designers** for start-ups and larger corporate businesses

 For brevity, I've chosen to keep this portfolio focused on more-recent examples of my work.